casek/officeora/README.md

 # officeora
-This is the official website for Office ORA.
+This is the official website of Office ORA.